fox-archives/dotfox/docs/getting-started.md

 Done.
 ```

 Cool, now the dotfiles have been resolved correctly.
-If you really want to check to see if the symlinks point to the correct location, you can do so:
+If you really want, you can check to see if the symlinks point to the correct location

 ```sh
 $ ls -al ~/.bash*